technofocus-pte/modernzSAPdepth/Lab 7/Lab 7 - Ingesting SAP OData into Microsoft Fabric Using Dataflow Gen2 and Data Pipelines.md

     - **Password**: Corresponding P-user password

-**Note** - Navigate to +++https://www.outlook.com/+++ and sign in with the admin tenant.
+**Note:** Navigate to +++https://www.outlook.com/+++ and sign in with the admin tenant.
 Refer to the email from the sender SAP Universal ID Notification in your registered mailbox to check SAP P-user ID.
 For corresponding P-user password, refer to the password you have provided in the Task 1 of Lab 1.

 10. Click **Next** to proceed.